sumantajash1/Atlas/README.md

 # Atlas

-Atlas is an intelligent goal-planning and scheduling platform designed to help you break down complex tasks—like studying System Design—into actionable subtasks with AI-powered mind mapping and smart scheduling.
+(This project was built as a Hackathon Project, apologies for a little messy codebase) Atlas is an intelligent goal-planning and scheduling platform designed to help you break down complex tasks—like studying System Design—into actionable subtasks with AI-powered mind mapping and smart scheduling.

 ## 🚀 Project Overview